Academic Integrity

 The Irving K. Barber Faculty of Science is committed to identifying all cases of academic misconduct and will take the necessary disciplinary action as appropriate.
 We are currently using all of the means at our disposal, including a variety of software tools to identify cases of plagiarism, cheating and “contract test taking.”

 You are encouraged to report any instances of academic misconduct by emailing fos.students.ubco@ubc.ca.
 Any information about potential academic misconduct will be treated as confidential and shared only with course instructors and relevant parties.
-For more information about UBC’s official policies, view the Academic Honesty and Standards and Academic Misconduct policies.
+For more information about UBC’s official policies, view the Expectations of Academic Integrity and Academic Misconduct policies.